mikolaj44/simple-cuda-voxel-engine/README.md

 Saving voxel data to blockId arrays

-Two texturing modes, each for 127 block types: custom textures (any resolution) or custom color mapping (you can use hue mapping or provide your own blockId -> Material function)
+Two texturing modes, each for 127 block types: custom textures (any resolution) or custom color mapping (you can use the default blockId -> hue mapping or provide your own blockId -> Material function)

 (Work in progress) Phong reflection model based lighting with an ambient light and multiple light sources, all of which you can easily set.